W0lfwang/Bazzite-Desktop-full-Switcher/README.md

 ## Theory
 Bazzite comes installed with two different display managers; SDDM ([Simple Desktop Display Manager](https://github.com/sddm/sddm/)) and GDM ([GNOME Display Manager](https://wiki.gnome.org/Projects/GDM)).
 SDDM takes care of all the Gamemode login and it's the only one that is normally working.
 So by changing the display manager to GDM, regular GNOME will start.

-Gamemode also uses two sessions types wayland, and x11, x11 it's for gameode and wayland for desktop mode.
-We can use this information (by using `$XDG_SESSION_TYPE`) to choose what to do when launching our script and automating our options.
+Bazzite uses SYSTEM_MODE = gamescope-session when running in gamemode. with this information we can choose different option for our script to do different things depending on the session we are using.

 ## 3 file system
 We use a 3 file system to achieve our goal: